amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

    pip install proselint

-Alternatively, those wishing to develop Proselint can retrieve the Git repository from https://github.com/amperser/Proselint and then install the software using setuptools (implicitly ``python setup.py develop``):
+Alternatively, developers can retrieve the Git repository from https://github.com/amperser/Proselint and then install the software using setuptools:

 .. code-block:: bash

-   pip install -e .
+   pip install --editable

 Command-line utility
 --------------------

-At its core, Proselint is a command-line utility that reads in a text file:
+Proselint is a command-line utility that reads in a text file:

 .. code-block:: bash

    proselint text.md

 Running this command prints a list of suggestions to stdout, one per line.
-The GNU Error Message Formatting standard :cite:`stallman2016gnu` provides the base format for displaying these suggestions.
-Like many other linters, we specify further that the source of the error (the ``check_name``) be included separately from the message describing the error.
-Because this form is used by many linters, we call this the Standard Linting Format (``slf``).
-Each ``slf`` formatted suggestion has the form:
+The GNU Error Message Formatting standard :cite:`stallman2016gnu` is the basis  for the format of displaying these suggestions.
+Like many other linters, we  further require that the error code (here, the ``check_name``) should be separated from the error message by a space.
+Because this format is used by many linters, we call it the Standard Linting Format (:math:`\textsc{slf}`).
+An :math:`\textsc{SLF}`-formatted suggestion has the form:

 .. code-block:: bash